w3c/mathml-docs/notes-on-mathml/notes-parsing.md

-The DTD version is also mechanically generated from the Relax NG, many of he constraints need to b simplified for DTD.
-The resulting DTD is post processed as for MathML3 DTD, to add some limied support for XML Namespaces, and to include the HTML/MathML entity declarations,
+The DTD version is also mechanically generated from the Relax NG, many of the constraints need to be simplified for DTD.
+The resulting DTD is post-processed, as for MathML3 DTD, to add some limited support for XML Namespaces, and to include the HTML/MathML entity declarations,